 In Queensland, stamp duty is paid by the person purchasing the property, not the seller.
 As the duty payable can amount to a significant additional cost, to have a clear understanding of your financial obligations as a property buyer, you need to estimate the transfer tax payable on the purchase and factor this into your budget.

-How is it calculated?
+How is stamp duty calculated?

-For example, if you were buying a $400,000 property as your principal place of residence, the stamp duty would be $12,425, excluding any first home buyer concessions.
+For example, if you were buying a $400,000 property as your principal place of residence, the stamp duty would be $12,425, excluding any first-home buyer concessions.

 What are the stamp duty rates in Queensland?

 Each state and territory in Australia applies stamp duty differently, so not only do individual rates vary from state to state, but there are also different purchase thresholds and exemptions that property buyers need to understand.
 This makes it important to understand exactly how to calculate payable duty – or apply for any concessions for which you may be eligible – when purchasing a home, whether to live in or as an investment.